 The examination is a four-hour long examination delivered in two timed sections, each section being two hours in length.
 There are approximately 200 multiple choice questions.
 There are no scheduled breaks during the examination but candidates may take breaks but the examination clock will continue to run.

 To be admitted to the examination, all candidates must present proof of identify with a government or state issued photo ID that bears the name and signature of the candidate.

 Scoring The Examination

-The American Board of Pediatrics (ABP) is the administering Board for the Pediatric Emergency Medicine Maintenance of Certification Cognitive Expertise examination.
+The American Board of Pediatrics (ABP) is the administering Board for the Pediatric Emergency Cognitive Expertise Examination.
 Candidates should contact ABP if they have questions related to scoring the examination or questions about their specific scores.

 ABEM will send candidates the results of their examination via United States mail within 90 days of the date of the examination.
-Examination results will only be forwarded to candidates in writing.
+Examination results will only be forwarded to candidates in writing, and can be viewed on the ABEM website via the candidate's Personal Page.
 ABEM will not confirm examination results by telephone or fax.

-ABEM awards certificates to its candidates who pass the Pediatric Emergency Medicine Maintenance of Certification Cognitive Expertise examination.
+ABEM awards certificates to its candidates who pass the Pediatric Emergency Medicine Cognitive Expertise Examination.
 Certification in Pediatric Emergency Medicine is for a period of ten years.
-The certificates are dated from the date of the examination results letter and expire December 31 ten years hence.
-The diplomate's Emergency Medicine certification must be valid in order for the subspecialty certification to remain valid.

 ABEM sends the names of the diplomates who maintain their certification in Pediatric Emergency Medicine to the American Board of Medical Specialties (ABMS) for publication in the Official ABMS Directory of Board Certified Medical Specialists.
 The ABMS website also lists diplomate names and their specialty and subspecialty certifications.